Why Japan is awesome for families with wheelchair users

-Safe, clean and modern, Japan is an interesting and amusement-heavy destination for families.
-With lively pop and anime culture capital, Tokyo; fairy-tale like villages and snow-capped mountains in northern Hokkaido and traditional cultural sites throughout the country – Japan has a distinct and diverse cultural mix of traditional and modern walks of life.
+Japan has a distinct and diverse cultural mix of traditional and modern walks of life, and families with kids of any age will find plenty to do.
 Japanese culture is very welcoming toward children and you’ll find this interesting diversity of culture will delight all ages.

 Tokyo is a bustling and exciting hub of pop culture!
 There are amusement parks – Tokyo Disney & Tokyo Dome City; everything animation – the Ghibli Museum, and dozens of indoor theme parks dedicated to anime culture (among them J-World Tokyo and Gundam Front Tokyo); lively karaoke parlours; and countless museums and play centres to choose from – Legoland Discovery Centre, KidZania, Fire Museum, National Museum of Nature and Science, Museum of Emerging Science and Innovation, and many more.